hoangvanphi2004/DNP/README.md

 }
 ```

-After the process is done.
-Remember to run this command to shutdown the system
+After the process is done, remember to run this command to shutdown the system

 ```bash
 docker compose down